-“Tell me about yourself,” is a frequently asked question that I always struggle to answer.
+“Tell me about yourself,” is a question that I always struggle to answer.
 How much should we share in such circumstances?
 What kind of information do we reveal?
 To respond, we often polish ourselves, resurrect dead behaviors, carefully selecting sought-after traits to appear desirable, pleasant, approachable, and of course unique.
-We hide the traits that we despise and we convince ourselves that this is reality.
-We do this so often, until it becomes part of our psyche, an alter ego of sorts.
+We hide the traits that we despise and we convince ourselves that this is the reality.
+We do this so often until it becomes part of our psyche, an alter ego of sorts.
 Nevertheless, here are some things ‘about me.’

 My name is Atiaf, it is the plural for ‘Taif’ which means an illusion, “alwan al-taif“, means colors of the rainbow.
 Some Psychologists have researched the idea that names may influence their carriers.
-In my case it certainly feels so.
+In my case, it certainly feels so.
 I appreciate color, without it a room feels sad and lonely.
 Any white wall looks like a canvass to me, waiting for someone to paint over it, or mount a photograph.
 Like an illusion, I often live in my head.
 Analyzing or overanalyzing situations and other times imagining stories and dialogues.

-To answer that I’ll tell you I’m a local of Sana’a, Jeddah, Washington D.C., Cairo, Lille, and Tunis.
+To answer that I’ll tell you I’m a local of Washington D.C., Sana’a, Lille, Cairo, and Tunis.
 Hence, I consider myself a ‘world citizen’, yet at the moment, my world is focused on Yemen.
 A country ravaged by war, while it’s people stand strong and smile in the face of adversity.

 I started the contents of this blog in 2008, but moved to WordPress February 2016.
 Since I began the blog, it has become a mix of random rants, short stories, academic papers, articles, photos or reflections related to Yemen.
 It is basically a diary collection of much of what I write, whether it merits publication or not.

-Peace, love and solidarity,
+Peace, love, and solidarity,